Speed Ballads

 Speed Ballads is the second album by the band Republica.
 Released in 1998, the album was the follow-up to Republica's self-titled debut album.

 Release

 Speed Ballads reached #37 on the UK Album Charts.
-The album never received release in the United States.
+The album never received release in the United States, until being released digitally worldwide.

-On 22 April 2023 - Record Store Day - the album will be released on vinyl for the first time, with a run of 1,000 copies.
+On 22 April 2023 - Record Store Day - the album was released on vinyl for the first time, with a run of 1,000 copies.

 Singles

 The album spawned only one single, "From Rush Hour With Love."
 It achieved modest success, peaking at number 20 on the UK Singles chart, but spending only three weeks on the chart.
 The follow-up single, "Try Everything," received only limited release, due to the bankruptcy and closure of Deconstruction Records, the group's label.